Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Introduction

-In this work, we propose the DIfferentiable Autoencoding Neural Operator (DIANO), a deterministic framework that introduces physics-based spatio-temporal modeling on a coarse latent grid.
-DIANO seamlessly addresses the curse of dimensionality by employing nonlinear autoencoders to learn the compression of high-dimensional flow fields into low-dimensional latent representations, defined on the coarsened grid relative to the high-resolution input grid, retaining only essential and interpretable physical structures.
-Mesh-resolution invariance is achieved through the use of neural operator architectures that learn mappings between input and output functions, thus enabling generalization across a wide range of spatial discretizations.
-A key innovation of DIANO lies in the integration of fully differentiable PDE solvers within the latent space, allowing the temporal evolution of latent variables, particularly in the compressed low-dimensional space, to be governed directly by the underlying physical laws rather than purely data-driven ML approximations.
-By tightly coupling dimensionality/geometrical reduction, operator learning, and PDE-based latent dynamics, DIANO may offer a unified, scalable, and physics-based framework for modeling complex spatio-temporal flow phenomena.
+In this work, we propose the \textbf{DI}fferentiable \textbf{A}utoencoding \textbf{N}eural \textbf{O}perator - \textbf{DIANO}, a deterministic framework that introduces physics-based spatio-temporal modeling on a coarse latent grid.
+DIANO seamlessly addresses the curse of dimensionality by employing nonlinear autoencoders to compress high-dimensional flow fields into low-dimensional latent representations defined on a coarsened grid, retaining only the essential and physically meaningful structures.
+Mesh-resolution invariance is achieved through neural operator architectures that learn mappings between input and output functions, thus enabling generalization across a wide range of spatial discretizations.
+A key innovation of DIANO lies in the integration of fully differentiable PDE solvers within the latent space, allowing the temporal evolution of latent variables to be governed directly by the underlying physical laws rather than purely data-driven ML approximations.
+Furthermore, generalization across PDE parameters is incorporated in a physically meaningful way by varying the parameters of the embedded latent PDE model directly, rather than augmenting them as additional external conditioning inputs.
+By tightly coupling dimensionality/geometrical reduction, operator learning, and PDE-based latent dynamics evolution, DIANO may offer a unified, scalable, and physics-embedded framework for modeling complex spatio-temporal flow phenomena.
 Specifically, our key contributions include: